Best Project Management Tools for Agencies 2026: Honest Reviews & Comparisons

 - Timeline (Gantt) view with dependency mapping

-- Portfolio view for multi-project oversight
+- Portfolio view for tracking multiple projects

-- Workload management across team members
+- Workload management across your team

-- Rules-based automation (available on Business tier)
+- Rules-based automation (on Business tier)

 - Forms for client intake and internal requests